HarryStevens/swiftmap/README.md

 npm install # install node modules
 ```

-swiftmap is compiled with [rollup](https://github.com/rollup/rollup).
+Swiftmap is compiled with [rollup](https://github.com/rollup/rollup).
 Each function can be found in the [`src` directory](https://github.com/HarryStevens/swiftmap/tree/master/lib).

 ```bash
 npm run rollup # compile the library